rayhan-shhadeh/rayhan-shhadeh/README.md

 # Hi there 👋

-### I'm a passionate Computer Engineering student with a strong foundation in software and hardware design.
+### I'm a passionate Computer Engineering with a strong foundation in software and hardware design.
 Here's a bit about me:

  - 🔭 I’m currently working on projects involving C, C++, Verilog, VHDL, Java, and JavaScript.
  - 🌱 I’m constantly learning and expanding my skills in both software development and Hardware.